aguidolin/visual-spike/README.md

 Each of these 2624 textures was presented for 320 ms, in a sequence without interruption, in a random order.
 There was a brief pause between the 4 repeat cycles.
 Repeats used the same 2624 unique stimuli, but in a different random order.
  A typical BTC experimental run took about 1 hour to complete (10496 * 320 ms=approx. 3358 sec).

  Note: in the datasets whose name starts with ‘L73’ or ‘L76’, the number of examples of textures for each of the 41 coordinate values is 128 instead of 64.
-In these cases, the number of spike trains responses is the double of what we described in the previous paragraph.
+In these cases, the number of spike train responses is the double of what we described in the previous paragraph.
 In the description of the data below we consider as a reference a dataset with 64 textures for each of the 41 coordinate values.

 ### The Data Files

 Example data file: L8501_TT4_btc_SPKTs.mat.

 The name of the file includes the animal id (L85), the recording session/sites (01), and the tetrode number (TT4).
 The spike times in the file are from the single-units that were recorded from TT4.
 The recording session/site represents an experimental run through the stimulus space described above with from 4 to 6 tetrodes positioned at various depths and retinotopic locations across V1 and V2.

-The animal id, session number, and tetrode numbers also provide the information necessary for querying the histology database to determine the likely anatomical location of a single or multiunit recording, in terms of cortical area (V1/V2) and depth (supragranular, granular, and infragranular) within the cortex, and we will describe that separately with the full database.

 A ‘single unit’ or ‘multiunit’ are the spike times included in a distinct cluster of spike waveshapes extracted from the neural activity recorded from a single tetrode by spike-sorting software (which includes a K-means clustering step).
 A multiunit cluster is a collection of waveshapes that could not be further segregated into independent clusters yet are distinct from the other isolated single units in a tetrode recording.
 Multiunit clusters represent local population activity in the neighborhood of the tetrode.